Introduction to Irish Paper Money Issues

 Numerous small so-called private banks were formed and went bust, mostly in Dublin, but also around the country most notably in Cork, Galway, Tuam, Belfast, Waterford, Limerick and Clonmel.
 All Irish banks were permitted to issue their own banknotes, which were subject to a government stamp duty.

-Private banks at this time were prohibited by law from having more than six partners by an act of 1756, which also required all of the partners of the bank to be named on every banknote.
+In the second half of the eighteenth century private banks were prohibited by law from having more than six partners by an act of 1756, which also required all of the partners of the bank to be named on every banknote.
 Additionally bankers were prohibited by this act from engaging in trade involving import or export.
-These restrictions helped to keep private banks small and weak, and the economy suffered as a result.
+These restrictions excluded merchants from banking, and served to keep private banks small and weak.
+The economy suffered as a result.

 The first attempt to redress the situation came with the foundation of the Bank of Ireland as a result of a petition to Parliament for an institution which would stimulate the Irish economy.
 The Bank was established by Royal Charter on 10 May 1783 and in return for a substantial loan to the Government it was granted the sole right of banknote issue in Ireland, except for private banks of six partners or less, and was to be banker to the Government.

 The Bank of Ireland was essentially a Central Bank, and was founded along the lines of The Bank of England and The Bank of Scotland, both of which had been created for a similar purpose.
 The bank commenced business on 25 June 1783, and proceeded to issue banknotes.

 It was after the suspension of cash payments (i.e. gold) in 1797, due to England’s need for gold to finance its wars on the continent, that banking and banknotes became far more widespread in Ireland.
 This led to the growth of private banks, most of which issued their own notes.